yarapaz/interactive-picture/README.md

 ### ✳️ SASS

-I didt not use Sass this time in order to be able to change the css variables directly without losing the information whe compiling.
+I didt not use Sass this time to be able to change the css variables directly without losing the information when compiling.

 ## 🚀 How to run the Apps.